 Horace Greeley spoke at Concert Hall on March 21, his first visit to Philadelphia, according to the Philadelphia Inquirer, in six years.
 Greeley delivered a lecture titled “Self-made Men.”
 “Horace Greeley,” Philadelphia Inquirer, March 15, 1865.

 William D. Kelley, a judge and Republican congressman from Philadelphia, delivered a lecture titled “The War and the Rights of Humanity” before the Social, Civil, and Statistical Association of the Colored People of Philadelphia on March 22, 1865 at Concert Hall.
-As with several other lectures sponsored by the Social, Civil, and Statistical Association, Miss E.T.
-Greenfield, the Black Swan, provided musical entertainment for those in attendance.
-“Lecture, The Christian Recorder, March 18, 1865; “An Address by Hon.
+As with several other lectures, the Black Swan provided musical entertainment for those in attendance.
+Emilie attended the lectures delivered by Frederick Douglass and Frances Harper, declaring them both “interesting;” however she did not indicate that she attended Kelley’s lecture.
+“Lecture,” The Christian Recorder, March 18, 1865; “An Address by Hon.
 Wm.
-D. Kelley—An Interesting Occasion,” North American, March 23, 1865.
+D. Kelley—An Interesting Occasion,” North American (Philadelphia), March 23, 1865.